sul-dlss/dor-services-app/README.md

 /opt/app/deploy/dor-services-app/cache
 ```

-If testing a mapping to cocina, test with `bin/validate-to-cocina`.
-If testing a mapping to fedora, test with `bin/validate-to-fedora`.

-In both cases, compare results from master against your branch.
+Test with `bin/validate-cocina-roundtrip`, comparing results from master against your branch.
 The sample size to you is up to you; biggers samples are recommended for more complex changes.

 ```
 $ git checkout master
 $ git pull
-$ bin/validate-to-cocina -s 350000
+$ bin/validate-cocina-roundtrip -s 350000 -f
 $ git checkout YOUR_BRANCH_NAME
-$ bin/validate-to-cocina -s 350000
+$ bin/validate-cocina-roundtrip -s 350000 -f
 ```

-When done, you may want to fetch the `results.txt` to your local drive (it is written to the root folder of dor-services-app)
+When running `bin/validate-to-cocina` or `bin/validate-to-feodora`, you may want to fetch the `results.txt` to your local drive (it is written to the root folder of dor-services-app)
 and look for errors.

 ```